Best Enterprise VoIP Providers Reviews

 When compared to enterprise VoIP, cloud-based PBX is much cheaper and easier to maintain.
 It is also more secure than hosted VoIP but less effective as compared to Business and enterprise VoIP.

-Session Initiation Protocol simply works in the same way as hosted VoIP or cloud PBX except that it allows businesses to purchase a few custom lines, where they can receive business calls, messages and even perform video conferences.
+Session Initiation Protocol simply works in the same way as hosted VoIP or cloud PBX except that it allows businesses to purchase a few custom lines, where they can receive business phone calls, instant messaging and even perform video conferencing.

 It is the best option for businesses that do not have funds to invest in enterprise or business VoIP or those that would rather avoid managing in-house systems.